-- 1. Ensure Municipal, Provincial and Federal legislation is implemented and complied with, within their area of responsibility. - a) arrange and facilitate the election of the Health and Safety Representatives. - 2.
-Ensure the latest copy of the Society's Health and Safety Policy and Objectives are posted in a conspicuous place in each work area. - 3.
-All workplace accidents must be reported to the Director on the shift that they occur and proper documentation completed.
-Directors must investigate all accidents and take the necessary steps within their authority to prevent a recurrence. - 4.
-Ensure all employees under their supervision receive adequate training in the safety practice as determined for each work site, including applicable legislation, operational guidelines and proper use of the equipment and vehicles. - 5.
+- 1. Ensure Municipal, Provincial and Federal legislation is implemented and complied with, within their area of responsibility. - a. arrange and facilitate the election of the Health and Safety Representative - 2.
+Ensure the latest copy of the Society's Health and Safety Policy and Objectives are posted on the designated bulletin board in each work area. - 3.
+Report all workplace accidents or incidents on the shift that they occur and ensure proper documentation is complete.
+Managers must investigate all accidents and take the necessary steps within their authority to prevent a recurrence. - 4.
+Ensure all employees under their supervision receive adequate training in the safety practices as determined for each work site, including; but not limited to, applicable legislation, operational guidelines and proper use of equipment and vehicles. - 5.
 Inspect the workplace to correct safety hazards within their authority and to make other hazards that they cannot correct known to the Executive Director. - 6.
-Submit, on behalf of the Health and Safety Representative, monthly inspection checklists as an attachment to the Directors' reports for presentation to the committees. - 7.
-Allow free access to members of the Health and Safety Committee of the Board to inspect the premises and where applicable, without compromising the privacy of the residents. - 8.
-Communicate regularly with staff all updates or changes regarding Health and Safety in their workplace. - 9.
-In the event of a serious or fatal occurrence at the work site; be prepared to comply with the requirements set out in the act by following your practiced response to the emergency and by: - a) not disturbing the site of the accident unless a person is in immediate danger; and - b) notifying immediately by telephone: - I) an Inspector of the Ministry of Labour - II) the Health and Safety Representative - III) the Executive Director
+Submit, on behalf of the Health and Safety Representative, monthly inspection checklists to the Head Office. - 7.
+Allow free access to members of the Health and Safety Committee of the Board to inspect the premises without compromising the privacy of the residents. - 8.
+Communicate regularly with staff all updates or changes regarding Health and Safety in their workplace.

+- 9. In the event of a critical injury (detailed below) or fatality at the work site; be prepared to comply with the requirements set out in the act by following your practiced response to the emergency and by:

+- a. not disturbing the site of the accident unless a person is in immediate danger; and

+- b. notifying immediately by telephone:

+- an Inspector of the Ministry of Labour

+- Executive Director

+- The Health and Safety Representative